RomanW05/ecommerce/README.md

 Come up with a plan or algorithm to successfully and efficiently execute the client needs based on the analysis requirements

 ### Architecture
-The Ecommerce Web App follows a modern, microservices-based architecture that provides a flexible and scalable platform for online shopping.
+The E-commerce Web App follows a modern, microservices-based architecture that provides a flexible and scalable platform for online shopping.
 The app is built using the following technologies:

 * Django: A modern, fast, web framework for building APIs with Python.
 Django provides high performance, validation, and easy-to-use asynchronous support.
 * Kafka: A distributed streaming platform that enables real-time communication between services.
 Kafka provides scalable and fault-tolerant messaging, making it ideal for building microservices architectures.
 * PostgreSQL: A powerful and reliable relational database management system.
 PostgreSQL provides a flexible data model, transaction support, and advanced features such as JSON storage and full-text search.

-The app consists of the following microservices:
+The Web application e-commerce consists of the following microservices:

 * Backend Service: Manages the interactions with the user and displays all the information.
 Provides the endpoints, APIs and allows interaction
 * Inventory Service: Manages and tracks the inventory levels of each product.
 Provides operations for updating inventory levels and interacts with the Order Service.